Jairo, filter coffee

 Post-harvest process: Fermentation of the cherries in the bag, then dried as natural

-All of our coffees are sold as whole beans.
+All our coffees are shipped as whole beans.

 Tell me more about Jairo Lopez

-Jairo Lopez has an extremely technical understanding of coffee and the post-harvest processes.
-His work is precise, defined down to the last detail and, above all, very consistent.
+Jairo Lopez has an extremely technical understanding of coffee and post-harvest processes.
+His work is precise, defined down to the last detail, and above all, very consistent.
 Jairo is actually an agronomist and advises producers in his region (Ibagué) on coffee and rice cultivation.
-During the post-harvest processes, he sometimes takes a route that seems unusual - the back and forth when drying the cherries leads to more stability, more even drying, "but above all to deep fruity, but not alcoholic notes," says Nikolai Fürst where we bought the coffee.
+When it comes to post-harvest processes, he sometimes takes seemingly unfamiliar approaches—the back-and-forth process of drying the cherries leads to greater stability, a more even distribution. more intense drying, "but above all to deep fruity, but not alcoholic notes," says Nikolai Fürst, from whom we purchased the coffee.

 Why does Jairo taste the way he does?

-Jairo's fermentation is complex: hand selection of the cherries, Reposa (Break) the cherries for 48 hours without air in a plastic bag, then laid out on African beds for four days, temporarily stored in a cool, dry room for five days, laid out for four days (and twice more).
-Then stabilized for a month (coffee remains in the cherry), then peeled.
-Long fermentations of cherries with a lot of moisture (= freshly picked cherries) can lead to very powerful, lushly fruity, sometimes slightly alcoholic coffee.
-With the drying process mentioned above, Jairo aims for aromatic complexity, but tries to cool down and stabilize the cherries (in a cool room) between fermentation (in the sun, at a higher temperature).
-Stabilizing here means harmonizing the water content in the bean, which can be roasted impressively evenly.
+Jairo's fermentation is complex: hand-selection of the cherries, reposa (rest) of the cherries for 48 hours without air in a plastic bag, then four days of laying out on African beds, five days intermediate storage in a cool, dry room, four days of laying out (and twice more).
+Then the coffee is stabilized for a month (the coffee stays in the cherry), and then hulled.
+Long fermentations of cherries with a lot of moisture (= freshly picked cherries) can result in very powerful, lusciously fruity, and sometimes slightly alcoholic coffees.
+With the drying process mentioned above, Jairo aims for aromatic complexity, but tries to cool the cherries down between fermentation (in the sun, at a higher temperature) and stabilize them (in a cool room).
+Stabilization here means harmonizing the water content in the bean, which results in an impressively consistent result. roasted until light.

 Why did we buy this coffee?

-Because we only know this complexity in a few other coffees.
-The combination of berry, heavily floral and yet delicate notes is extraordinary.
-The flavors are transparent and intense, but never overwhelming.
-Nikolai Fürst has been working with Jairo for several years and gave us the contact and the coffee.
+Because we know this complexity in few other coffees.
+The combination of berry, heavily floral, yet delicate notes is Exceptional.
+The flavors are transparent and intense, but never overpowering.
+Nikolai Fürst has been working with Jairo for several years and introduced us to the coffee.
 We are impressed by the consistency of their work.

 How do we roast this coffee?

-A 12.5kg batch on our 30kg roaster.
-A total roasting time of 9:25 minutes with a development time of 50 seconds, respectively.
-9% development.
-We choose a gas setting to start with and then don't change anything until we are 60% roasting.
-Then we reduce the gas a little, then after seven minutes we gradually reduce the gas and finally let the coffee finish roasting itself.
+A 12.5 kg batch on our 30 kg roaster.
+A total roasting time of 9:25 minutes with a development time of 50 seconds, or 9% development.
+We choose a gas setting to start with and then don't change anything until we're 60% roasted.
+Then we reduce the gas slightly, after seven minutes we gradually reduce the gas, and finally let the coffee finish roasting itself.